robertgins/RemarQ/README.md

-It’s safe to say that Microsoft SharePoint Server™ is one of the most widely deployed technologies for document management and business collaboration. *RemarQ* ™ is an enhancement to SharePoint that provides visual tracking for what you (as a SharePoint user) do on a SharePoint
+It’s safe to say that Microsoft SharePoint Server™ is one of the more widely deployed technologies for document management and business collaboration. *RemarQ* ™ is an enhancement to SharePoint that provides visual tracking for what you (as a SharePoint user) do on a SharePoint